 New Orleans Square is a themed land based on 19th-century New Orleans.
 Along with nice riverfront restaurants, it offers two of the most popular rides: Pirates of the Caribbean and the Haunted Mansion.

-The Disneyland Fireworks shows (like Fantasmic) are displayed across from the square on the Rivers of America.
+The Disneyland Fireworks shows (like Fantasmic or Mickey's Mix Magic) are displayed across from the square on the Rivers of America.
 See the full details here.

 Adventureland is designed to take the visitor to a tropical jungle full of surprises and adventure.